efficient-solutions/aws-iac-django-serverless-starter/README.md

 This project is intended for development and testing purposes only.
 It is not suitable for production due to the following limitations:

+1. Concurrent writes can lead to database corruption.
-1. Static files are served by Lambda, which is slow, resource-intensive, and potentially costly.
+2. Static files are served by Lambda, which is slow, resource-intensive, and potentially costly.
-2. No option for handling media files.
+3. No option for handling media files.
-3. No option for adding a custom domain.
+4. No option for adding a custom domain.
-4. No option for connecting to other AWS services or any external APIs from Lambda.
+5. No option for connecting to other AWS services or any external APIs from Lambda.
-5. The `/events` endpoint, which handles [non-HTTP events](https://github.com/awslabs/aws-lambda-web-adapter#non-http-event-triggers), is publicly accessible and unprotected.
+6. The `/events` endpoint, which handles [non-HTTP events](https://github.com/awslabs/aws-lambda-web-adapter#non-http-event-triggers), is publicly accessible and unprotected.
-6. Django's secret key is set with SAM CLI and insecurely stored in an environment variable.
+7. Django's secret key is set with SAM CLI and insecurely stored in an environment variable.
-7. Django's `ALLOWED_HOSTS` setting is configured with a wildcard, posing a security risk.
+8. Django's `ALLOWED_HOSTS` setting is configured with a wildcard by default, posing a security risk.

 ## Production Use